rajat2502/YDKJS_Notes/Scope & Closures/Chapter_1_What's_the_Scope?.md

 if (student.id == studentID)
 ```

-In thi statement, both the `student` and `studentID` are source reference.
+In this statement, both the `student` and `studentID` are source references.

 ```
 return student.name;